sallamy2580/script-solana-nft/README.md

 # Solana NFT Scripts
 A collection of scripts written in typescript for NFT analysis on the Solana blockchain.

-These scripts use the https://ssc-dao.genesysgo.net RPC, you can speed up the process by using your own endpoint.
+These scripts use the https://ssc-dao.genesysgo.net RPC by default, you can speed up the process by using your own endpoint and placing it in the config.json file.
+All input goes inside the config.json file as described in detail below.

 ## Contents
 - [Preface](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#Preface)